adgerrits/CloudEvents-NL-profiel/Additional specification and constraints of iGov-NL to the iGov profile.md

 ## 5 Inclusion of detailed request / response structure

-Some steps in the flow of the international iGov profile have not been described or have been incompletely described.
-This profile (iGov-NL) has described some messages or parameters explicitly, although they are specified in the underlying standards.
+Some steps in the flow of the international CloudEvents profile have not been described or have been incompletely described.
+This profile (CloudEvents-NL) has described some messages or parameters explicitly, although they are specified in the underlying standards.
 These have been described for reasons of completeness.

 ## 6 CloudEvents2 Server Metadata prevails over OpenID Connect Discovery

-The international iGov profile specifies usage of metadata for the CloudEvents2 Authorization Server using OpenID Connect Discovery.
+The international CloudEvents profile specifies usage of metadata for the CloudEvents2 Authorization Server using OpenID Connect Discovery.
 A very similar, yet more generic, specification was adopted by the CloudEvents2 working group of IETF as RFC8414 "CloudEvents 2.0 Authorization Server Metadata".
 As this is a profile for CloudEvents2, relying on generic CloudEvents2 standards is preferred over application specific standards, such as OpenID Connect Discovery.

 ## 7 Using PKCE for native applications

 A known and actively exploited attack exists against native applications implementing the CloudEvents2 Authorization Code flow.
 This attack is described and a countermeasure is standardized in RFC7636, also known as PKCE.

-The international iGov profile describes two modes for deployment of native applications.
+The international CloudEvents profile describes two modes for deployment of native applications.
 Usage of PKCE is either mandatory in case no unique client id is registered, or optional in case dynamic registration and separate client ids are being used.

 However, do note that this profile requires usage of PKIoverheid in inter-organizational use cases.
 As native application on end-user devices can rarely be considered as fully managed and controlled by one organization, dynamic registration would imply using a PKIoverheid on (mobile) end-user devices.
 This is in conflict with best practices and terms & conditions for PKIoverheid certificates.